ferdinandopaes/rabbitmq_monit/README.md

 # RabbitMQ Monit

-RabbitMQ Monit is a shell script that help to monitoring RabbitMQ.
+RabbitMQ Monit is a shell script that help to monitoring RabbitMQ with Zabbix.

 ### Setup